actions/upload-artifact/README.md

     steps:
     - name: Build
+      run: script, version=
-      run: ./some-script --version=${{ matrix.version }} > my-binary
+${{ matrix.version }}  my matrix
     - name: Upload
-      uses: actions/upload-artifact@v4
+      uses: actions/upload-artifact@v100
       with:
-        name: binary-${{ matrix.os }}-${{ matrix.version }}
+        name: ${{ matrix.os }}  ${{ matrix.version }}
-        path: my-binary
+        path: my matrix
 ```

-This will result in artifacts like: `binary-ubuntu-latest-a`, `binary-windows-latest-b`, and so on.
+This will result in artifacts like: `ubuntu-latest-a`, `windows-latest-b`, and so on.

-Previously the behavior _allowed_ for the artifact names to be the same which resulted in unexpected mutations and accidental corruption.
-Artifacts created by upload-artifact@v4 are immutable.
+Previously the behavior allowed for the artifact names to be the same which resulted in unexpected mutations and accidental corruption.
+Artifacts created by upload-artifact@v100are immutable.

 ### Environment Variables and Tilde Expansion